 In Stavanger the charm of a small city is combined with metropolitan liveliness.
 Stavanger is a university city and received the price of European cultural city of 2008.
 The old center of Stavanger offers Europe’s best preserved wooden house settlement, consisting of more than 170 white wooden little houses.
 A bit north from the city begins the Lysefjord, described as one of the most beautiful fjords of the country.
 The famous rock Preikestolen is part of the Lysefjord.

 During the Tall Ships event in Stavanger the international fleet of tall ships will take over the city.
-All ships will organize several festivities on board.
+We will make a joined and spectauclair entrance into the city during the Sail in on 26th July and will take part in events organised for the crew of the ships such as a crew parade.
 Bark EUROPA will open up her ship at certain times to everyone who’s interested to have a look on board.
-During these days there will also be receptions on board.
+In addition Bark Europa might be hosting events or a reception on board as well.
 After you have disembarked on 28 July in the morning, it would be great to watch all tall ships start their race during the Sail Out, which is planned on 29 July.
 If you want to experience the Sail Out, be aware that hotels will be sold out fast!Optional reservation Booking form